sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) Python interpreter converts the human readable computer programs to binary machine codes in Python.
+Python interpreter converts the human readable computer programs to binary machine codes in Python.
 Sometimes it is simply called as Python.

-b) Terminal is used to start a program, mostly created by someone.

-c) Shell is the place from which we can start other programs.

-d) All are not correct.

 ---
 ---